 Manish is an FCA (Fellow of the Institute of Chartered Accountants in England and Wales) and holds an MBA (Master of Business Administration) with Distinction from Manchester Business School.

 Sarah Weir OBE

 Appointed to the Board: September 2013

 Sarah Weir, CEO Design Council

-Sarah Weir was until recently Executive Producer at the Roundhouse.
-Previously she was Chief Executive of Waddesdon Manor in Buckinghamshire, home of the Rothschild collections, Chief Executive of The Legacy List, the Queen Elizabeth Olympic Park charity (set up to encourage creative connections between people and the park, with a focus on arts and culture, education and skills); Head of Arts and Cultural Strategy for Olympic Delivery Authority; Executive Director, Arts Council England; London and Executive Director of the Almeida Theatre.
+Sarah Weir was previously interim Executive Producer at the Roundhouse, having before that been Chief Executive of Waddesdon Manor in Buckinghamshire, home of the Rothschild collections, Chief Executive of The Legacy List, the Queen Elizabeth Olympic Park charity (set up to encourage creative connections between people and the park, with a focus on arts and culture, education and skills); Head of Arts and Cultural Strategy for Olympic Delivery Authority; Executive Director, Arts Council England; London and Executive Director of the Almeida Theatre.

 Sarah started her career in the Lloyd's insurance market.
 She worked for Aldgate Group Brokers, where she rose from office junior to non-marine managing director during a 15 year career and was the first female Managing Director in Lloyd's.
 Following a move from business into the arts she then worked at Purdy Hicks Gallery, Arts & Business and the Royal Academy of Arts.

-Sarah received an OBE in the 2011 New Years Honours for services to the arts and was made a Fellow of Birkbeck College in 2013
+Sarah received an OBE in the 2011 New Years Honours for services to the arts, a CBI First Woman award for Public Service in 2013 and was made a Fellow of Birkbeck College in the same year.

 Professor Gordon Wilcock